Valkirie/rochenoire-issues/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 🚀 Feature
+name: "\U0001F680 Feature"
-about: Ask for a well defined and described Feature for CMaNGOS.
+about: Ask for a well defined and described Feature for Rochenoire.
-labels: "Type: Feature Request"
-title: 🚀 [Feature Request]
+title: "\U0001F680 [Feature Request]"
+labels: ''
+assignees: ''

 ---

 ## 🚀 Feature